ttitamu/single-page-site/README.md

 - The site needs to be able to run easily on a local environment.
 Please include instructions on how to build/run and access the site.
 - Back-end scripting (node.js, php, etc) can be used, but again provide clear instructions.
 - Please try limit your time to about of 15 hours.
 There is no minimum or maximum.
 I do not expect this to be a fully completed app or site, just a good effort.
+- The submitted project should contain all source code.
+Ideally, you should send back a link to a Github repo.